 This is where your company can step in to help modify your older clients’ landscape.
 Instead of being faced with the choice of ripping out their beloved plants, or hiring a company to handle the maintenance that they may not be able to afford on a fixed income, senior citizens can opt to have a more manageable garden designed.

 “I’ve had to adjust my attitude,” Dean Failor, a 72-year-old who lives in South Beach, Oregon, told Gardener’s Supply Company.
 “There comes a time when you just have to say, ‘I’m not up to all that.’
 ‘Easy-care’ is the watchword.”

 Reduced stamina and lack of mobility are the general issues aging homeowners face.
 To remedy this, growing plants in containers or raised beds can help reduce the amount of stooping and squatting.
 Design the beds so that they have enough room for one to sit and weed.
 Vertical gardening with trellises or arbors is another way to make plants more accessible.

-Some of the plants the Kemery recommends for older adults are various varieties of daylilies, false sunflower, Walker’s low catnip, perennial salvias and sedum ‘Autumn Joy.’
+Some of the plants Kemery recommends for older adults are various varieties of daylilies, false sunflower, Walker’s low catnip, perennial salvias, and sedum ‘Autumn Joy.’